1. What is a Capture Ratio?

 b.
 Downside Capture Ratio

-The downside capture ratio is used to analyze how a fund manager performed during bear runs i.e. when the benchmark had fallen.
+The downside capture ratio is used to analyse how a fund manager performed during a bearish trend, i.e. when the benchmark had fallen.
 It is calculated by dividing fund returns by the benchmark returns during a down market period.
 The formula is given below:

 Downside Capture Ratio = (Fund returns during bear runs/Benchmark Returns)*100

 You get an idea of how much lesser returns the fund lost as compared to the benchmark at the time of bear runs.
 A downside capture ratio of less than 100 indicates that the fund managed to lose less than the benchmark during the period of a market slump.
 A fund having downside capture ratio of say 80 shows that it lost 20% less than its benchmark in bear runs.